abbeyseto/PostsAPI/README.md

 Import it into a postman application and use it to test the application.

+You also need to import the environmental variables and set it as your current active environment.

+The file name  is `PostsAPI.postman_environment.json`

-Environmental variables have been added to the collect for easy testing.
+Environmental variables will added to the collect for easy testing.

 For example, when you call an endpoint and it returns a JWT token, this token is automatically stored in the environmental variables and you can continue to make authenticated request.